neel-patel-1/GettingStartedWithBril/lesson12/writeup.md

 * **Hotness detection && Trace Collection**: We modify the baseline `brili` interpreter to implement hot code detection and trace collection.
 For hot code detection, we add a counter to the `Op`object to count the number of times an instruction is executed.
 When a *hotness_threshold* (2 in our implementation) is reached, `trace-brili` will begin emitting instructions to a trace file.
 * **Trace Optimization and Insertion**: Traces are optimized in a multi-stage pipeline.
 First traces are passed through `inline.py` to remove call and ret instructions, substitute arguments with the caller's variable names and handle any naming conflicts within the callee.
 Next, they are passed through `lvn.py` for local value numbering and `tdce.py` for dead code elimination.
 To prepare traces for insertion back into the original program,  `optimize_and_insert_trace.py` (1) wraps the optimized trace with a pair of *speculate* and *commit* instructions, (2) replaces each branch with a guard instruction, and (3) uses `trace-brili`'s <func>_<start_label>_<start_label_offset>_<end_label>_<end_label_offset> trace naming convention to find the code location to insert the optimized trace.
+* **Limitations**: Our implementation does not properly handle recursion.
+Our test cases and evaluation was limited to non-recursive programs.

 One interesting aspect of our implementation that highlights a challenge with trace insertion in an ahead-of-time, trace-based optimizer is shown in the below example when the optimizer is applied to code containing a loop.
 Before optimization [hot_loop.bril's]() loop body executes five times:
 ```